 Thank you for your interest in seeing what workshop topics I enjoy teaching.

 “Crystal Caudill presented “Genres” to our writer’s group in Lexington.
-At the end of our time together, not only did I have more knowledge about different types of stories I could read, I also felt challenged to try out different types of writing I can try for the Lord.” — Kristy Horine
+At the end of our time together, not only did I have more knowledge about different types of stories I could read, I also felt challenged to try out different types of writing I can try for the Lord.” — Kristy Horine, February 2020

 Writing Craft Workshops

 Plotting 101: How to Create a Story Reader’s Can’t Put Down – Understanding story structure is a crucial skill for every author.
-Even pansters must adhere to the age old structure if they hope to be published.
-Yet getting a story without a muddled middle or an anticlimactic ending takes a lot of work to make those pieces fit together.
-This workshop will use M&Ms to break down and apply the four-act structure to story creation.
-Participants will walkout with a thorough understanding of story structure and a loosely plotted story.
+Even pansters must adhere to the age-old structure if they hope to be published.
+Yet, getting a story without a muddled middle or an anticlimactic ending takes a lot of work to make those pieces fit together.
+This interactive workshop uses M&Ms to break down and apply the four-act structure to story creation.
+Participants will leave with a thorough understanding of story structure and a loosely plotted story.

 So You Want to Be a Writer: 3 Rules You Must Never Break – No matter what conference you attend, there are often two conflicting statements: Writers must follow all the rules or rules are made to be broken.
-The truth is writing is actually a mix of both, however, there are three rules which absolutely must never be broken if you are to be a successful author.
+The truth is writing is actually a mix of both.
+However, there are three rules which absolutely must never be broken if you are to be a successful author.
 In this one-hour workshop, you will not only learn what those three rules are, but you will walk away with the tools needed to apply them to your stories and writing journey.
-This course is targeted toward aspiring authors, but even published authors will benefit from this refresher.

 Editing Your Story – Completing a rough draft is exhilarating until you’ve realized what comes next.
 Editing your work well is necessary to impress a publisher and your readers.
 In this workshop, you’ll be introduced to the various layers of editing and given checklists for each.